-What is Hebraic Thought?
+What Is Hebraic Thought?

-What is Hebraic Thought?
+What is Hebraic thought?

 In scholarship, this has traditionally been referred to as “biblical theology,” but it’s Hebraic thought because it comes to us in the ancient language of Hebrew and for Hebrew people—later adapted into other cultures and languages.

 Much as we might think of Greek thought, Mesopotamian thought, or Chinese thought, Hebraic thought is uniquely found in what Christians call the Old and New Testaments.
 This kind of abstract thought and practice was noticeably absent in the ancient Near East.
-That is why it’s the Hebraic thought-world that Henri Frankfort, the renowned Ancient Near Eastern scholar, referred to as “without peer in the power and scope of their critical intellectualism.”
+That is why it’s the Hebraic thought-world that Henri Frankfort, the renowned ancient Near Eastern scholar, referred to as “without peer in the power and scope of their critical intellectualism.”

-Why does Hebraic Thought matter?
+Why does Hebraic thought matter?

-The Church has historically studied the Scriptures to see what and how ancient Israel thought about reality.
+The Church has historically studied Scripture to see what and how ancient Israel thought about reality.
 Yet, over the past two centuries, pastors, scholars, and the rest of us have become tone-deaf to the theology of the biblical authors in their ancient context.
 What’s more, Christian theology itself has often worked independently of the biblical thought-world, built upon the scaffolding of modern philosophical projects or even ancient Greek ones.

-Through an informed, biblically literate study, students of Hebraic Thought can come to see the Bible as the robust, sophisticated source of instruction and the authoritative voice that it is, informing the way we think about politics, ethics, epistemology, science, church, and more.
+Through an informed, biblically literate study, students of Hebraic thought can come to see the Bible as the robust, sophisticated source of instruction and the authoritative voice that it is, informing the way we think about politics, ethics, epistemology, science, church, and more.

 Furthermore, understanding Hebraic thought is vital for understanding the intellectual heritage of the Western world, including the church in the West.
 Every culture has a tradition out of which it was born; the West is no exception.
-Westerners have traditionally conceptualized themselves as descendants of Greek and Roman thought that developed in Europe.
-However, the Hebraic tradition also greatly influenced the development of Western thought in Europe and is rigorously engaged by the constructors of British tort law and by the American founders.
+Westerners have traditionally conceptualized themselves as descendants of the Greek and Roman thought that developed in Europe.
+However, the Hebraic tradition also greatly influenced the development of Western thought in Europe and was rigorously engaged by the constructors of British tort law and by the American founders.

 The boundary between the ancient world and the modern is to be traced, not in the Aegean or the middle Mediterranean, but in the pages of the Old Testament, where we find revealed Israel’s attainments in the realms of thought, her facility in literary expression, her profound religious insights, and her standards of individual and social ethics.1Italics mine.
 William A. Irwin, The Intellectual Adventure of Ancient Man, 224.

-What does the study of Hebraic Thought look like?
+What does the study of Hebraic thought look like?

 People have always studied the intellectual world of the Bible, thinking about how concepts are developed and connected across the biblical texts.
 This is done by looking at how Scripture deals consistently, across the canon, with central human concerns such as ethics, politics, rationality, science, anthropology, and more.